 Obviously, translated content implies a certain language that you want to translate in.
 You have to pick the right country for your content – the right audience.
 For example, if you are selling certain items, you want to make sure that your content is translated into a language that would bring you traffic.

 When doing so, you will have to apply everything we’ve talked about so far.
-This implies proper translation – not automated -, as well as the research of keywords that you have to introduce into your translated content so that it gets featured on the search engines.
+This implies proper translation – not automated -, as well as the research of keywords.
+You have to introduce into your translated content so that it gets featured on the search engines.

 Thus, translated content that enjoys proper SEO means much more than just translated content.
 Viewed from different angles, it can mean brand new content overall.